-Now, after discovering Vogler’s book and taking a storytelling class on narrative structures by Uwe Walter, I would approach my outline in a slightly different way:
+Now, after discovering Vogler’s book and taking a storytelling class on narrative structures with Uwe Walter, I would approach my outline in a slightly different way:

 Interview for the Hero’s Journey stations

-In other words, ask the right questions to learn things like:
+In other words, ask questions related to each station on the journey to learn things like:

 -What initially held the subject back from embarking on the project/adventure/journey?

 -What sparked the subject to embark on the quest?